Help your student achieve their goals

 It is often difficult for students to think of what they can do today to prepare for a future career.
 The Student Roadmap is a list of steps students should being taking during each year of college to properly prepare for their career.
 Encourage your student to find where they are on the Student Roadmap and begin preparing today.

-When your student registers in Marauders Jobs, they will have 24/7 access to online job postings including part time, internship, and full time opportunities.
+When your student registers in Handshake, they will have 24/7 access to online job postings including part time, internship, and full time opportunities.

 A student's resume and cover letter is the written record of their accomplishments.
 For this reason it is important that it is polished and accurately communicates who they are.
 Resumania is an event organized by Career Services to give students the opportunity to perfect their resume and cover letter.
 If additional assistance or critiques are needed, the Career Services team is always open to setting up a personal meeting.